BZoennchen/supercollider-book/chapters/supercollider/pattern.md

 )
 ```

-First we add a very simple synth, then we play it for a duration of ``0.2`` beats per seconds (bps).
+First, we add a very simple synth, then we play it for a duration of ``0.2`` beats per second (bps).

-If we look closely, we can observer that there is a ``sustain`` argument that is set to 80 percent of the duration, i.e. to ``0.16`` beats per seconds.
+If we look closely, we can observe that there is a ``sustain`` argument that is set to 80 percent of the duration, i.e. to ``0.16`` beats per seconds.
 This is because the default values of our arguments are defined as follows.

 ```isc